 Even on their own, though, sites like the Natural Medicines Database (NMD), WebMD, and Examine.com indicate that taking between 6.9 to 11.7 mg of lutein per day (whether through supplementation or food sources) could help reduce the risk of AMD.
 10mg per day was also shown to help reduce the condition’s symptoms.

-And while WebMD indicates that 2mg of zeaxanthin (not the proprietary ZeaONE version, specifically) can help deliver much of the same, none of these other sites listed the ingredient as effective for any condition on its own.
+And while WebMD indicates that 2mg of zeaxanthin (not the proprietary ZeaONE version, specifically) can help deliver much of the same, none of these other sites listed the ingredient—or the closely-named astaxanthin—as effective for any condition on their own.

 What About Potential OccuGuard Side Effects?